We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Treatment for menometrorrhagia depends on the cause.
 For example, surgery to remove fibroids may be recommended.
 A hysterectomy, or surgical removal of the uterus, may be an option for women who don’t want children or are past their childbearing years.

-When there is no known cause of menometrorrhagia, the first line of treatment is usually pharmaceutical.
-Some common options include:
+When there is no known cause of menometrorrhagia, the

 - Birth control pills to regulate hormone levels.